DefGuard/docs/admin-and-features/yubikey-provisioning.md

 ## Overview

-Our provisioning service (installed on a computer that has USB access and securely communicating with defguard) allows you to easily create and populate the **SSH and GPG/OpenPGP** keys on a YubiKey hardware key, and share its public information inside defguard - which can be [used for example to authenticate to servers using defguard](ssh-authentication.md).
+Our provisioning service (installed on a computer that has USB access and securely communicating with defguard) allows you to easily create and populate the **SSH and GPG/OpenPGP** keys on a YubiKey hardware key, and share its public information inside Defguard - which can be [used for example to authenticate to servers using defguard](ssh-authentication.md).

 {% hint style="info" %}
 Defguard allows also of uploading/managing any GPG/SSH keys in the user profile.
 {% endhint %}

-It's completely safe, defguard does not store private keys.
+It's completely safe, Defguard does not store private keys.
 Every key is provisioned inside an encapsulated session so any **gpg-related files are deleted right after the process ends successfully or not**.
-Only public PGP and SSH keys are sent to defguard so you can access them at any time.
+Only public PGP and SSH keys are sent to Defguard so you can access them at any time.

 {% hint style="warning" %}
 **GPG keys warning!**